Shaun Hill

-Shaun Christopher Hill (born January 9, 1980) is a former American football quarterback who played 15 seasons in the National Football League (NFL).
-He was signed by the Minnesota Vikings as an undrafted free agent in 2002.
-He played college football at Maryland.
-Hill also played for the Amsterdam Admirals, San Francisco 49ers, Detroit Lions, and St. Louis Rams.
+Shaun Christopher Hill (born January 9, 1980) is an American former professional football player who was a quarterback for 15 seasons in the National Football League (NFL).
+He played college football for the Maryland Terrapins.
+Hill was signed by the Minnesota Vikings as an undrafted free agent in 2002.
+He also played for the Amsterdam Admirals, San Francisco 49ers, Detroit Lions, and St. Louis Rams.

-Early years
+Early life

 Hill attended Parsons Senior High School in Parsons, Kansas, where he was a three-year starter at quarterback and 2-year starter at free safety on the high school football team.
 He was a two-time All-Southeast Kansas League 1st-team selection and an honorable mention All-State as a senior.

 In addition to football, Hill also lettered in basketball, track and baseball.
 As a team captain in hoops, he was a three-time All-SEK 1st-team choice and earned All-State honors 3 consecutive years while guiding Parsons to the state tournament as a sophomore and senior.
 He played all five positions at times for the small school program, and set career marks for assists, steals, blocks, and 3-point field goals.
 In track & field, he ran sprints (100m, 200m, 4 × 100 m, 4 × 400 m) as a junior and senior and even qualified for the state championships in three events during his final year.
 He played as a shortstop and pitcher in baseball, and was a second team All-conference pick as a sophomore.